March-08/sentinel_cloud_coverage/README.md

 ## 💡 Solution
 I will firstly tile the images (and their mask) in order to obtain 224x224 images.
 Note thaht only the cloud channel is needed from the 3 mask channels.
 Then I can use a pretrained network to solve the task.
-The problem with this is that these pretrained UNET bases network are pretty large, so pruning/quantization method is needed in this case.
+The problem with this, is that these pretrained UNET bases network are pretty large, so pruning/quantization method is needed in this case.
 So instead I will develop a small UNET based network from scratch.
 The small model is based on the paper [Convolutional Neural Networks enable efficient, accurate and fine-grained segmentation of plant species and communities from high-resolution UAV imagery](https://www.nature.com/articles/s41598-019-53797-9)

 <center><img src="https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41598-019-53797-9/MediaObjects/41598_2019_53797_Fig1_HTML.png" alt="model" width="500" height="250"></center>